-Purpose To define the retro/redistribution process as noted in Exhibit C of the percent distribution of labor on payroll accounts when the salary distribution for the period was not consistent with the actual work performed.
+Purpose To define the retro/redistribution process as noted in Exhibit C of the Effort Certification Policy.

+Policy Corrected Bi-Weekly Labor Reports (BLR) are processed to adjust the percent distribution of labor on payroll accounts when the salary distribution for the period was not consistent with the actual work performed.
 Caution: some funding agencies require prior notification if there is going to be a reduction in effort of 25%, or more, of the original commitment.
 (BLR are submitted online through the ePAF-Labor system.)
 Labor Redistribution (Retro) forms may be submitted to correct data entry errors on BLR.
 Caution: Uniform Guidance 200.451 states that, "[A]ny excess of costs over authorized funding levels transferred from any award or contract to another award or contract is unallowable."